luangjokaj/gopablo/README.md

 src/assets/css/styles.css
 ```

+**TAILWIND CSS**

+[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.
+Tailwind comes pre-installed with GoPablo.

 ## Sass
 GoPablo is super flexible.
 You can install Sass and use it as the main CSS preprocessor:
 ```